Online event: Special educational needs and disabilities in English language teaching

 The UN International Day of Persons with Disabilities (IDPD) is observed every year on 3 December to:

-"promote an understanding of disability issues and mobilise support for the dignity, rights and well-being of persons with disabilities."
+'promote an understanding of disability issues and mobilise support for the dignity, rights and well-being of persons with disabilities.'
 United Nations

 To support IDPD this year, British Council TeachingEnglish hosted a one-day event to support teachers of English with learners who have special educational needs or disabilities (SEND).
+The live event took place on 2 December 2022.

-About the webinars
+About the sessions

-Marie Delaney: Creating the inclusive classroom - practical first steps
+Session 1: Creating the inclusive classroom – practical first steps

 Inclusion is a hot topic at the moment in many countries.
 Many teachers feel worried about trying to include students with additional educational needs in their classrooms.
 This has become even more challenging with the return to school after the COVID pandemic and the pressure to ‘catch up’.
 In this talk I will look at some of the myths around inclusion and give teachers some ways of identifying students who have additional needs.
 I will then offer some practical ways the English classroom can provide opportunities to work on inclusion and tips to create a safe, inclusive classroom where all students can achieve to the best of their ability.

-Download Marie's handout 'Games and activities to promote inclusion'
+Download Marie's handout

-Katy Asbury: Inclusive teaching principles and strategies
+Session 2: Inclusive teaching principles and strategies

 In early 2022, LearnJam carried out research for the British Council into how to best support teaching provision of special educational needs (SEN) in remote ELT settings in the Americas.
 In this session we will share the findings from our research, and how that has led to the 7-module toolkit that we have recently developed for the British Council.
 We will share content from the toolkit and describe how you can use principles and strategies from the modules to create a more inclusive teaching and learning environment in your classroom.

-Sarah Smith: Supporting students who have ADHD
+Session 3: Supporting students who have ADHD

 An educator who understands ADHD can make a meaningful and long-lasting difference to many children’s lives.
 So, what exactly is ADHD and how does it manifest?